corcorana/restingIAF/iaf_manu.md

 Automated routines of this sort might therefore render rapid and consistent estimates of PAF, but are too liberal to guarantee convergence with those derived from visual analysis of the PSD.

 ### 1.2 Alpha centre of gravity and individualised frequency band intervals
-Klimesch and colleagues [@klimesch1993; @klimesch1997] proposed using alpha centre of gravity frequency (CoG), an estimator of IAF originally formulated by Klimesch, Schimke, Ladurner, and Pfurtscheller [@klimesch1990], in order to circumvent some of the difficulties posed by the absence of a clear spectral peak.
+Klimesch and colleagues [@klimesch1993; @klimesch1997] proposed using alpha centre of gravity frequency (CoG; also referred to as the mean frequency), an estimator of IAF originally formulated by Klimesch, Schimke, Ladurner, and Pfurtscheller [@klimesch1990], in order to circumvent some of the difficulties posed by the absence of a clear spectral peak.
 CoG furnishes a weighted sum of spectral estimates divided by total power within the selected alpha frequency window $A$, defined by the bounds $f_1$ and $f_2$:

 $$ CoG = \frac { \sum\limits_{f_1}^{f_2} f(x) \ x } { \sum\limits_{f_1}^{f_2} f(x) }, $$